 Past President: Responsible for aiding the current president in their duties and serving as a source of information for the executive board.
 May also be asked to serve as the chairperson for mid-year workshops.

-Secretary – This position is listed on the ballot every two years (on even numbered election years).
-The Secretary serves a two year term taking office at the end of the Annual Business Meeting of the year of his or her election.
+Treasurer – This position is listed on the ballot every two years (on odd numbered election years).
+The Treasurer serves a two year term taking office at the end of the Annual Business Meeting of the year of his or her election.
 Their official term is over after two years at the end of the Annual Business Meeting.
 However, they are asked to continue to serve up to the first board meeting after their term has ended.
-During this time they are asked to complete all post-conference wrap-up activities, prepare end of conference reports for the board, and pass all materials over to the incoming secretary with an overview of the programs and materials used.
-The Secretary shall keep the records of NCABA and the NCABA Executive Council; conduct official correspondence; serve ex-officio as a member of all Committees as deemed necessary by the Executive Council and issue programs of meetings; receive applications for membership and give notice of all inductions into membership.
+During this time they are asked to finalize all conference finances and aid in switching financial materials over to the current Treasurer.
+The Treasurer and President shall have the responsibility for all funds of NCABA and shall have authority to disburse these funds for purposes authorized by the NCABA Executive Council.
+The Treasurer shall keep a record of all money received and all disbursements made and submit an annual report of the financial status of NCABA to the membership at the annual Business Meeting.

 Member-at-Large – This position is listed on the ballot each year.
 The person who obtains this position will serve a two year term.
 Thus, the voting membership of the executive council will include two Members-at-Large, serving overlapping terms of office.
 The Member-at-Large (elected on even-numbered years) is the chairperson of NCABA’s Committee on Public & Professional Relations as well as any Book Fair events held at the conference.
 The other Member-at-Large (elected on odd-numbered years) is the chair person of NCABA’s Nominations & Awards Committee.